 A House in Sicily by Daphne Phelps

-This is a little dated now but it is a wonderful biography of a colourful English dame who inherits a house near Taormina and ends up moving to Sicily forever.
-This classic is currently out of print but it is a wonderful book which will make you fall in love with the idea of Sicily and the late Daphne Phelp’s quirky adventures running a guest house with terribly famous guests in the then semi rural Taormina of the post world war two period.
+This is a little dated now but it is a wonderful biography of a colourful English dame who inherits a house near Taormina and ends up moving to Sicily in the post world war two and ends up staying forever.
+This classic is currently out of print but it is a wonderful book which will make you fall in love with the idea of Sicily and the late Daphne Phelp’s quirky adventures running a guest house with terribly famous guests in the then semi rural town of Taormina.

 Midnight in Sicily by Peter Robb